xzhan0/xzhan0.github.io/_pages/projects.md

 Under Review

 # Acknowledgement
 I had the privilege of getting into formal research early during my undergraduate degree, which gave me the opportunity to explore and understand what research truly is—and why we pursue it.
-I want to sincerely thank Weijiang Li, without her guidance and encouragement, I wouldn’t have even considered stepping into the world of research.
+I want to sincerely thank [Weijiang Li (Harvard)](https://vickyli99.github.io/), without her guidance and encouragement, I wouldn’t have even considered stepping into the world of research.

 Speding three semesters in Champaign and one semester in Chicago allowed me to grow both academically and personally.
-I’m deeply grateful to Prof. Koustuv Saha, Prof. Eshwar Chandrasekharan, and Prof. Haohan Wang for their mentorship, trust, and collaboration.
+I’m deeply grateful to [Prof. Koustuv Saha (UIUC)](https://koustuv.com/), [Prof. Eshwar Chandrasekharan (UIUC)](http://www.eshwarchandrasekharan.com/), and [Prof. Haohan Wang (UIUC, NCSA)](https://haohanwang.github.io/index.html) for their mentorship, trust, and collaboration.
 Their support helped shape my research direction and gave me the confidence to aim high.
-Finally, thanks to my collaborators and friends—especially Melissa Shi, Agam Goyal, Yilun Chen, and others—who made the long hours and late nights worthwhile.
+Finally, thanks to my collaborators and friends—especially [Melissa Shi (UIUC)](https://melissashi2002.github.io/), [Agam Goyal (UIUC)](https://agoyal0512.github.io/), [Yilun Chen (UIUC)](https://achieved-mind-fe1.notion.site/Allen-Chen-s-Past-Contribution-bb44c951dead489fb5350cdf0735f770), and others—who made the long hours and late nights worthwhile.

 This is not the beginning of the end, but the end of the beginning...

-Xianyang Zhan
+Xianyang Zhan <br />
-May 2025
+Seattle, May 2025